Satyam123324/Photography-website/README.md

 # Photography-website
-I developeda responsive photography website using html and css only
+I developed a responsive photography website using html and css only